DSSG-EUROPE/aws_setup/opsworks/README.md

 echo "Installed PostgreSQL tools: OK."
 ```

-(Optional) To install miniconda, return to your user profile (run `exit` to exit the root profile) and run:
+(Optional) To install miniconda, return to your user profile (run `exit` to exit the root profile) and run the following (when prompted for an installation location, enter `/opt/miniconda3` to make it available system-wide, not just `/root/miniconda3`):
 ```
 echo "Installing Miniconda..."
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh;